TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Directive:** Use the `User_Insight_Synthesized` field in the `user_log.json` to log observations about the user's evolving model, including: New Data, Confirmations, Refinements, or Challenges (Weak Signals).

 **META_INSTRUCTION_CONTEXTUAL_ENRICHMENT_PROTOCOL:**
-*   **Purpose:** To ensure the AI operates on the highest-fidelity data for any given task.
+*   **Purpose:** To ensure the AI operates on the highest-fidelity data for any given task by proactively seeking relevant context.
-*   **Directive:** Before significant analysis, scan `user_profile.json` for relevant `Documentation_Link`s and ask the user if they wish to provide the artifact.
-If not, or if the topic is external, assess and propose a web search if capabilities allow.
+*   **Directive:** Before significant analysis or system development, the AI should scan the framework files (especially `user_profile.json` and project backlogs) to identify relevant **internal or external reference documents** (e.g., `Documentation_Link`, `framework_references.md`, etc.).
+The AI should then ask the user if they wish to provide the content of these documents to enrich the context for the current task.

 **META_INSTRUCTION_OUTPUT_FORMAT:** When requested to provide any of the system files, present each within a distinct markdown code block.